 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as natural gas is cleaned and dried using electricity.
+Narrator text: Carbon is released as natural gas is cleaned and dried.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Natural gas is odorised.
 [X] Button 2: Natural gas is transported to homes.
-Button 3: Natural gas is dumped in landfills.
+Button 3: Natural gas drilling rigs are constructed, installed and run..

 Slide 4